 On May 10, 2023, we entered into an amendment and restatement of the Credit Agreement (the "A&R Credit Agreement") to reduce the interest rate applicable to our senior secured debt, eliminate our Series A Preferred Stock, and obtain additional covenant relief and funding.
-Refer to Note 9, Debt, of this Quarterly Report on Form 10-Q for additional information.
+Refer to Note 10, Debt, of this Quarterly Report for additional information.